DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-04-setting-up-permissions-iteration-3.md

 * [first iteration](/manage-teacher-training-applications/setting-up-permissions)
 * [second iteration](/manage-teacher-training-applications/setting-up-permissions-iteration-2)

-In this iteration we improved the design and tested it with a user who works at Somerset SCITT who:
+The following iteration was tested with Somerset SCITT who:

 * run and ratify their own courses
 * ratify courses for Growing Expert Teachers, Taunton Teaching Alliance, The Beach Teaching School and Ventrus Teaching School Alliance.

 The prototype is based on the user's access on Publish which shows they belong to Ventrus Teaching School Alliance.
-During the session we learnt that the user is also belong of the other 3 organisations too.
+During the session we learnt that the user also belongs to 3 other organisations too.

 This means that while this person works for Somerset SCITT, these training providers delegate power and control to people outside of their organisation.